Abercrombie & Fitch (ANF) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the teen clothing retailer had lost 26.03% over the past month, lagging the Retail-Wholesale sector's gain of 6.17% and the S&P 500's gain of 1.02% in that time.
+The the stock of teen clothing retailer has fallen by 28.7% in the past month, lagging the Retail-Wholesale sector's gain of 7.15% and the S&P 500's gain of 2.07%.

-Analysts and investors alike will be keeping a close eye on the performance of Abercrombie & Fitch in its upcoming earnings disclosure.
-The company is expected to report EPS of $3.51, up 18.18% from the prior-year quarter.
-At the same time, our most recent consensus estimate is projecting a revenue of $1.56 billion, reflecting a 7.69% rise from the equivalent quarter last year.
+The investment community will be closely monitoring the performance of Abercrombie & Fitch in its forthcoming earnings report.
+The company is scheduled to release its earnings on March 5, 2025.
+On that day, Abercrombie & Fitch is projected to report earnings of $3.51 per share, which would represent year-over-year growth of 18.18%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.56 billion, up 7.69% from the prior-year quarter.

-It is also important to note the recent changes to analyst estimates for Abercrombie & Fitch.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-As a result, upbeat changes in estimates indicate analysts' favorable outlook on the company's business health and profitability.
+Investors should also take note of any recent adjustments to analyst estimates for Abercrombie & Fitch.
+Recent revisions tend to reflect the latest near-term business trends.
+Consequently, upward revisions in estimates express analysts' positivity towards the company's business operations and its ability to generate profits.

 The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.01% lower.
-Abercrombie & Fitch currently has a Zacks Rank of #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.04% lower.
+Abercrombie & Fitch is currently sporting a Zacks Rank of #3 (Hold).

-With respect to valuation, Abercrombie & Fitch is currently being traded at a Forward P/E ratio of 10.3.
-This denotes a discount relative to the industry's average Forward P/E of 15.71.
+In the context of valuation, Abercrombie & Fitch is at present trading with a Forward P/E ratio of 10.23.
+Its industry sports an average Forward P/E of 15.91, so one might conclude that Abercrombie & Fitch is trading at a discount comparatively.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.